 This is a Thompson M1, the primary version used by the US Military during and after WWII.
 It was an attempt to cut down manufacturing costs compared to the Thompson 1928, which had a compensator, top mounted cocking handle, finned barrel, fine walnut furniture and an easily removable stock, a fine blued finish and an internal device called a “Blish Lock,” which was supposed to have aided function and reliability while slowing the cyclic rate.
 I’ve fired 1928s—I owned a 1928–and M1s and have never been able to feel the slightest difference in function.

-The M1 was much less expensive to produce–$70.00, and eventually as low as $45.00–but still many times more time-consuming and expensive than weapons like the M3 “Greasegun,” which cost a bit less than $20.00 to make.
+The M1 was much less expensive to produce–$70.00, and eventually as low as $45.00–but still many times more time-consuming due to the machining required, and more expensive than weapons like the M3 “Greasegun,” which cost a bit less than $20.00 to make.
 The M1 did not have a removable stock, much simpler sights, no barrel finning, no Blish lock, no compensator, was parkerized, could not accept drum magazines, and had a side mounted cocking handle.

 The Thompson is a first generation design requiring first class materials, tools and a high degree of craftsmanship to produce.
 As a result, Thompsons tended to work very well indeed and troops loved them, but when huge numbers were needed, the cost was prohibitive.
 Even so, many consider the Thompson an ideal submachine gun.
 Its cyclic rate of .45 ACP rounds is in the 650 round per minute range, which for a general purpose SMG is generally considered perfect.
 The M1 accepts 20 and 30 round magazines, while the 1928 accepts those and 50 and 100 round drums.